Jako/DaterangeTV/docs/usage.md

 Property | Description | Default
 -------- | ----------- | -------
-tvname | Name of the Daterange TV. | -
+tvname | Name of the DaterangeTV. | -
-docid | Resource where the Daterange TV value is received from. | Current resource value | Use your own value for the snippet output.
+docid | Resource where the DaterangeTV value is received from. | Current resource value | Use your own value for the snippet output.
 The properties `tvname` and `docid` are ignored. | - format | A between day, month and year by &#124; separated list of [strftime](https://www.php.net/manual/en/function.strftime.php) placeholders[^2]. | %e.&#124; %B &#124;%Y separator | String between the first and second part of the daterange. | &thinsp;–&thinsp;